mathiasgheno/ducto/README.md

 Ducto.js is an next generation of pipeline validator.

 - ✅ Functional API
-- ✅ Support for ECMAScript Pipeline Operator (WIP)
+- ✅ Support for ECMAScript Pipeline Operator
-- ✅ Support for ECMAScript Decorators  (WIP)
+- ✅ Support for ECMAScript Decorators

 ## Install